-I just didn’t expect to be so overwhelmed when looking at places that I would forget to do common sense things like check the closets or look under the rugs.
+I just didn’t expect to be so overwhelmed when looking at places that I would forget to do common sense things like checking the closets or looking under the rugs.

 - How I Dodged a Bullet By Not Buying a House in Toronto

 - Beware of the Buyer Representation Agreement When Shopping for a House

 - Another Week, Another Round of House Hunting in Toronto

 - My First Bidding War: But Not My Last